Antonio López-Istúriz White: Third term 2014-2019

 In the 2014 elections he was re-elected for a third term.
 He was a member of the Internal Market and Consumer Protection Committee, as well as a substitute on the Foreign Affairs Committee, subcommittee on Security and Defence, delegation to Relations with Israel, delegation for relations with the United States and the delegation of the Parliamentary Assembly for the Union for the Mediterranean.
 In 2014, he was elected President of the Parliamentary Group of Friends European Union-United Arab Emirates.

 López-Istúriz was rapporteur on the proposal for a Regulation of the European Parliament and of the council on cableway installations, and alternative rapporteur for the report on EU-China relations and on reports for which the Parliament issues an opinion "Establish a new agreement for energy consumers" and "European Energy Security Strategy".
 He was also alternative rapporteur on Cyber Defense and on Political Cooperation with Singapore.

-Fourth term 2019-
+Fourth term 2019-2024

 Following the 2019 elections he was re-elected for a fourth term.
 Currently, he is a member of the Foreign Affairs Committee and Chairman of the Delegation for the Relations with Israel.
 He is also member of the Delegation for Relations with the Arab Peninsula as well as substitute in the subcommittee on Security and Defense and the delegation for relations with the United States.
 He will continue in his role as President of the Parliamentary Group of Friends European Union-United Arab Emirates.

+Fourth term 2024-

+In the 2024 elections he was re-elected for a fifth term.
+He is a member of the Committee on Foreign Affairs (AFET), the Committee on Constitutional affairs and the subcommittee on Human Rights (DROI).
+He is the chair of the Delegation to the EU-Mexico Joint Parliamentary Commitee.
+He serves on the Delegation for relations with Israel and the Delegation for relations with the Arab Peninsula.
+He is a substitute member of the Committee on Economic and Monetary Affairs (ECON) and on the Delegation for relations with the United States as well as the Delegation to the Euro-Latin American Parliamentary Assembly.